danielaparker/jsoncons/doc/ref/json_type_traits.md

 ```

 (3)-(4) and (7)-(8) generate the code to specialize `json_type_traits` from the member data of a class template.

+(5)-(8) generate the code to specialize `json_type_traits` from the member data of a class
+and will serialize to the provided names.
+The sequence of `(member_nameN,serialized_nameN)`
+pairs declares the member name and serialized name for each of the class members
+that are part of the sequence.
+When decoding to a C++ data structure,
+(5) and (7) require that the first `num_mandatory` member names be present in the JSON,
+the rest can have default values.
+(6) and (8)
+require that all member names be present in the JSON.
+The class must have a default constructor.
+If the member data or default constructor are private, the macro `JSONCONS_TYPE_TRAITS_FRIEND`
+will make them accessible to `json_type_traits`.
+(7)-(8) generate the code to specialize `json_type_traits` from the member data of a class template.

 (9)-(10) generate the code to specialize `json_type_traits` from the identifiers of an enumeration.
 (9) will serialize to the stringified identifier names, (10) will serialize to the provided names.